Riemannian Langevin Algorithm for Solving Semidefinite Programs: Riemannian Langevin Algorithm under LSI

 This allows us to write the Langevin diffusion using the same (formal) notation

 where $\{W_t\}_{t\geq 0}$ is a Brownian motion on $M$, and $Z_0$ is initialized with a distribution $\mu_0$ supported on $M$.
-We emphasize the addition operation in the above stochastic differential equation (SDE) is interpreted only in the sense of \cref{eq:martingale_representation_defn}.
+We emphasize the above stochastic differential equation (SDE) is interpreted in the sense that for all $f \in C^2(M)$, the process $M^f(Z)_t$ defined in \cref{eq:martingale_representation_defn} is a martingale.